jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

   - **Service** means the Māori Television Service established as a statutory corporation by section 7
   - **statement of intent** means the accountability document, the purpose of which is stated in section 27
   - **subsidiary** means a subsidiary of the Service within the meaning of section 5 of the Financial Reporting Act 2013
-  - **Te Pūtahi Paoho** means the Māori Television Electoral College established by section 12
+  - **Te Mātāwai** means the entity established by section 17 of Te Ture mō Te Reo Māori 2016/the Māori Language Act 2016
   - **te reo Māori** means the Māori language
   - **UHF right** means an ultra high frequency management right (including any successive management right) that is recorded in the Register of Radio Frequencies under the Radiocommunications Act 1989—
     (a) for a 32 MHz range of frequencies within the limits of 494 and 806 MHz; and